 No holds barred here, whatever you want goes.
-We’ve been liking the metallic look lately, with some accent color in the veins.
+We’ve been liking the metallic look lately, with some accent colour in the veins.
 A sponge for blending works nicely.
 Finish with the water seal front and back after the paint has dried and you’re done!
 Resealing once a year is highly recommended.
 One warning, if you bring one to work or a gathering to give to somebody…you will be making more!

-You could also use these leaves as a bird feeder by making sure it can hold food.
-To do this, simply put your leaf (mold) on a higher pile of sand so that you’ll have a better concave.
+You could also use these leaves as a bird feeder by making sure they can hold food.
+To do this, simply put your leaf (mould) on a higher pile of sand so that you’ll have a better concave.
 What bird can resist such a beautiful leaf?

 Thanks to sharonnah59 for this beautiful project.